NBISweden/single-cell_sib_scilifelab/session-differential-expression/differential_expression.md

 _all_ other clusters, and one that is upregulated to _at least one_ other cluster.

-In order to illustrate another pitfall, let's artifically split the cells in cluster 1 into two clusters (call one of the groups "1b"), and redo the test to find genes that are upregulated in cluster 1 compared to _all_ other clusters.
+While `pval.type = "all"` will, as just illustrated, allow us to detect marker genes that are specific to a given cluster, there are important pitfalls to be aware of.
+In order to illustrate one of these, we artifically split the cells in cluster 1 into two clusters (call one of the groups "1b"), and redo the test to find genes that are upregulated in cluster 1 compared to _all_ other clusters.